 2: You Don’t Have to Spend a Lot of Money, But You Do Have to Spend Some

-The good news here is that money doesn't make the light from your flash better.
-You can get a burst of white light from a cheap flash or an expensive one.
-What you pay for in those expensive flashes are features, like TTL, build quality, and perhaps some other settings.
+The good news is that money doesn’t improve the light from your flash.
+You can get a burst of white light from a cheap or expensive flash.
+What you pay for in those expensive flashes are features like TTL, build quality, and perhaps some other settings.
 The light is the same between them.

-The place where you need to spend your money is on the things you put in front of the light.
-While those don't have to be expensive, they can be.
-For example, you could spend $250 on a 36″ Wescott Rapid Box or $26 on a Neewer 32″ octa-box.
+You need to spend your money on the things you put in front of the light.
+While those don’t have to be expensive, they can be.
+For example, you could spend $250 on a 36″ Wescott Rapid Box or $26 on a Neewer 32″ octa box.
 You may like the construction of the Wescott better, but can you tell a difference in the photo between the two?

 3: A Lot of Classic Lighting Techniques Only Use One or Two Flashes

-Most of my own lighting setups use three lights.
-However, you can get a lot of classic portrait and other lighting techniques using only one or two flashes.
-You don't need to invest in a lot of lights to start.
-In fact, just start with one.
-When you need another one, you'll understand why you need it and what role it performs.
+Most of my lighting setups use three lights.
+However, you can get many classic portrait and other lighting techniques using only one or two flashes.
+You don’t need to invest in a lot of lights to start.
+Just start with one.
+When you need another one, you’ll understand why and what role it plays.

 Who Should Read The Flash Book

 The Flash Book is a “how to” book for beginner to intermediate users.
-I think there's valuable information and resources here for some advanced users, too.
-However, the purpose of the book is to take you from 0 to 60 mph hour with your flash.
+I think there’s valuable information and resources for some advanced users, too.
+However, the book’s purpose is to take you from 0 to 60 mph hour with your flash.

-You aren't going to drive your flash like a race car, but you'll be comfortable using it as if you were driving your car around town.
-That's exactly what most people need.
+You aren’t going to drive your flash like a race car, but you’ll be comfortable using it as if you were driving your car around town.
+That’s precisely what most people need.

 I’m thrilled to recommend this book to anyone who wants to start using flash or just get a bit more out of their current flash technique.
 For many of us, this is the only book you’ll need on flash to be proficient and happy with your flash.